3lioo/3lioo.github.io/_posts/2024-1-17-phising-case.md

 ![](/assets/images/phishing_case/requsted_js_files.png)
 <div align=center>The source of the phishing page</div>

-Now we have tow js files to analyze
+Now we have two js files to analyze
 ### First one:

 The first script is responsible for creating the html template for the phishing page